-There’s an old saying that goes “Locks are only there to keep out the honest people” and in retail this is particularly true.
-There have been numerous studies into the behaviour of those that commit crimes such as theft or vandalism and they provide a valuable insight into the way that retail business owners can prevent crimes of this nature.
-The facts are that in this day and age any losses to a bricks and mortar retail business are extremely significant.
+There’s an old saying that goes “Locks are only there to keep out the honest people” and in retail, this is particularly true.
+There have been numerous studies into the behaviour of those that commit crimes such as theft or vandalism and they provide valuable insight into the way that retail business owners can prevent crimes of this nature.
+The facts are that in this day and age any losses to a brick and mortar retail business are extremely significant.
 So much so that they can be the deciding factor in whether a business survives or goes under.

 3 steps to creating theft